pkibbey/projects-radar/README.md

 - Node.js 18.18 or later
 - npm 9 or later (ships with Node)
-- A GitHub personal access token (optional but recommended)
+- A GitHub personal access token (required for Copilot analysis)
+- GitHub Copilot CLI (`gh copilot`) installed and authenticated
-- A local LM Studio instance exposing an OpenAI-compatible server
+- *(Alternative)* A local LM Studio instance exposing an OpenAI-compatible server

 ## Quick start